Summer Residence Hall Manager

 - Responsible for the safety and security of the residence hall and promoting an environment free of safety and health hazards.

 - Supervise and evaluate Assistant Hall Managers and/or Desk Clerks.
-This supervision will focus on the fulfillment of the terms of their duties, as well as the policies, procedures and expectations of the Office of Housing.
+This supervision will focus on the fulfillment of the terms of their duties, as well as the policies, procedures and expectations of the Office of Residential Life.

 - Be regularly available in the hall or readily available elsewhere on campus during the business hours of the University and other times as necessary.
 It is important that the Hall Manager maintain regular office hours and that these hours be posted prominently.